-Backside: (South) (Our most popular)
+Backside: (South side Whistler mountain) (Our most popular)

 -CAKE HOLE Anywhere off the back of the Peak Chair will put you in here.
 It is a terrain trap on south west side Whistler mtn ends at a waterfall 2/3 way down flanked by cliffs.
 Also a Avalanche path.
 Ducking a rope off the back of the Peak chair (south side) will put you in here.
 Once your in sucked in it becomes increasing harder to escape the beast!
 Stay away if you don't know what your doing, you may see some tracks only to find other people lost in the cake!
 The trail out is at the bottom of the open area below waterfall near to the summer trail 2900ft.
-Then it 8km of flat back to civilization.
+Then it 8km of flat and slightly uphill snow covered logging road back to civilization.

 Waterfall at the bottom

 North East side:

 -BELOW CAT ROAD ON HARMONY OR PICCOLO NORTH SIDE: A trail provides access to Singing pass don't miss the trail (marked with reflective markers on trees) or you will be in the creek which is a tangle of logs and is flanked in places with cliff bands, and gullies.
 Fitzsimmons creek is a ugly place.

 -BACKSIDE PICCOLO- South west side Whistler mtn starts in steep terrain flanked by cliffs.
 Also a huge Avalanche path with big potential for big avalanches.
 Prepare for a cold night at Cheakamus lake 11km to the road!!!
 There is a summer trail out but it's hard to follow in winter (marked with reflective markers on trees) Stay out and don't ski off the back of Piccolo.